mralbertchen/stifties/README.md

 We want to bring the next billion consumers to the world of non-fungible token without them even noticing.

 STIFTIES is a marketplace for consumer to download stickers for social media and messaging apps, that are backed by NFTs.
-Consumers also have the possibility to purchase the NFT of a given sticker directly through the STIFTIES marketplace, by clicking on the sticker in the social media app.

 ## Inspiration - NIFTYs are made for play